 Children learn, from the earliest age, before they can even begin to talk themselves, to become unconcerned with individual spoken words but rather quickly become concerned by complete utterances, which they are not only quick to comprehend but look to reproduce in sophisticated grammatical order.
 For example speaking in either subject, verb, object, subject verb or verb subject order.
 This is called syntactic cueing and it’s interested in the typical grammatical order words often come in.
 Babies learn that words must fit together to make a logical construction and so even the youngest of children can bring this knowledge to reading.
 Indeed, Holdaway (1979) has shown that children as young as 2 1/2 can make self-corrections while they reconstruct texts, page by page, from familiar books.
 Soderberh’s (1971) study documents this in detail.
 Children can learn to read at the same age and in the same ways as they have learnt to talk, by being exposed to written language for pleasure.

-This process of grammatically delimitating a word’s possible meaning is so automatic that children are often not aware of it, but it nevertheless occurs – and is made possible by grammatical schemas identified as innate by Noam Chomsky who describes it as our deep structures (1966).
+This process of grammatically delimitating a word’s possible meaning is so automatic that children are often not aware of it, but it nevertheless occurs – and is made possible by grammatical schemas identified as innate by Noam Chomsky who describes it as our deep structures and innate grammar (1966).

 Unfortunately, as is often the case under phonetic rule, there is use of only one strategy ‘sounding the word out’.
 By doing this, children are denied the opportunity to apply this far quicker and natural strategy to their reading.
 With this said however, if a child does fail to apply syntactic reasoning to a potential word then of course use of a sound-symbol can be a very helpful cue indeed!